 FIRST YEAR: Just Starting Out

-The minimum requirement to enter the AFDA Undergraduate Bachelor of Commerce or the Bachelor of Computer Technology degree is a National Senior Certificate (matric) or National Certificate (Vocational) with exemption/admission to bachelor's degree, or equivalent (eg. Entrance Exam, NQF 5 etc.).
+The minimum requirement to enter an AFDA Bachelors degree is a National Senior Certificate (matric) or National Certificate (Vocational) with exemption/admission to bachelor's degree, or equivalent.

+OR the student may write an Entrance Exam at AFDA (View RPL Process).
 The AFDA Entrance Exam is a selection process approved by AFDA Senate for degree access.
 To give a candidate alternative access to degree, s/he can sit for the Entrance Exam and there must be record of it, the recommendation on the individual student from the registered psychometrist must be signed off by Senate or its subcommittee, as per AFDA Entrance Exam policy (in accordance with Higher Education Act (Act 101 of 1997) Amendment No 1317 in Government Gazette of 5 Dec 2008 number 31674 clause 31).
 Such access will apply only to AFDA’s programmes, its entrance exam is not valid to another university, and vice versa.
-(View RPL Process

 The minimum requirement to enter an AFDA Bachelors degree is BGCSE, IGCSE, O Level, with a minimum credits accumulation of 34 points for all degree or A Level.

 You need to have completed your first year degree studies at a recognised institution and have a portfolio or evidence of work to motivate your discipline choices.
 You will also have to have a full interview.

 AFDA is the South African School of Motion Picture Medium and Live Performance, and is registered with the Department of Higher Education and Training as a private higher education institution under the Higher Education Act, 1997.
 Registration certificate no. 2001/HE07/012.